 Growing Quince in a Container

 Before we get any further, it’s important to clear up which kind of quince we’re talking about.
 There are two major plants that go by the name “quince” – fruiting quince and flowering Japanese quince.
 The latter can be grown successfully in containers, but we’re here to talk about the former, also known as Cydonia oblonga.
-And, just to create confusion, this quince is not related to its Japanese namesake and shares none of the same growing requirements.
+To create even more confusion, this quince is not related to its Japanese namesake and shares none of the same growing requirements.

 How to Grow Quince in Containers